 Despite Bristol being well known for industries such as textiles, within the past decade the investment into business areas has been significant with these now rivalling other major cities.
 Most offices are located just outside the central vicinities, close to transport links such as Temple Meads train station, motorways and also offering parking - something which London rarely allows for.
 Did you know, Orega is located in Bristol's vibrant business area, near a range of convenient transport links and the floating harbour - the perfect area for office space.

 6. CREATIVE, TECH & DIGITAL COMMUNITY

 Bristol is the UK's second largest creative, tech and digital community - offering great facilities and opportunities for digital entrepreneurs.
 For start-up tech businesses, Bristol can be one of the best places to locate your business and for those interested in working in a digital community, Bristol is almost unbeatable.
 From Strava to the BBC Natural History Unit, many businesses have found Bristol to be the perfect location.

 Luckily for those wanting to move to Bristol, the average house price is below the national average at £255,911.
 Of course, in the more affluent areas, house prices can be significantly more, but due to a range of good transport links, living outside of the city centre and commuting in, is a viable option.

-Is your business or job located in Bristol?
-What’s your favourite thing about this magnificent city?
-Tweet us @OregaCentres and let us know!
+Is your office based in Bristol?
+What's your favourite thing about this magnificent city?
+Tweet us @OregaOffices and let us know!